ServiceNow/geo-bench/README.md

 `m-bigearthnet` takes the longest time and Zenodo is a bit slow some days.

 ## Test installation
+Make sure the benchmark is downloaded before launching tests.
 Optionnaly run tests:
 ```console
 geobench-test